pingcap/docs/faq/high-reliability-faq.md

 ---
 title: High Reliability FAQ
-summary: Introduce the most frequently asked questions relating to high reliability.
+summary: Introduce the FAQs relating to high reliability.
 category: FAQ
 ---

 # High Reliability FAQ

-This document introduces the most frequently asked questions relating to high reliability.
+This document introduces the FAQs relating to high reliability.

 ## Does TiDB support modifying the MySQL version string of the server to a specific one that is required by the security vulnerability scanning tool?